longturn/freeciv21/docs/Playing/cma.rst

 round after you change it).

 It is obvious that the Governor can't fulfill all these constraints in every case.
-Whenever the constraints can't be fulfilled, the Governor quits its service for that city, giving a message: "The agent can't fulfill the requirements for Berlin.
+Whenever the constraints can't be fulfilled, the Governor quits its service for that city, giving a message: :strong:`"The agent can't fulfill the requirements for Berlin"`.
 Passing back control."
 You then have the choice of either managing the city on your own (which has some drawbacks, see below), or open that city and change the surplus requirements so that they can be fulfilled.

 When you have made a setup for a city, you need to click on :guilabel:`Enable` to switch on the Governor.
 If this button's text is greyed, either the Governor is already active, or the task is impossible.
 In the